 WELCOME TO SHIPSPOTTING.COM

 At approx. midday on the 28th of January, 2022, the cement carrier GOLIATH (IMO: 9036430) was manoeuvring to berth in its homeport Devonport - an undertaking the ship has been doing successfully for 29 years.
 During the berthing attempt, the ship had collided with the nearby berthed tug YORK COVE, consequently crushing a second tug the CAMPBELL COVE that was berthed alongside of it in the process.
 Both tugs sustained substantial damage and had sunk in the Mersey River within a few hours.
-A third tug (WILGA) had narrowly escaped the collision.
 The cement carrier GOLIATH suffered only minor damage at the bulbous bow.

 Fortunately, there were no crew on board both tugs at the time, and no one was injured nearby during the incident.